valhalla/demos/docs/blogs/2015-06-02-connectivity.md

 ## OSM Routing Connectivity Map

 In our work on open source routing, the Valhalla team at Mapzen have found an interesting byproduct of producing routing tiles - they provide a rough, first order approximation of connectivity.
 Valhalla graph tiles are a uniformly sampled grid in latitude, longitude space.
 A Valhalla graph tile exists wherever there are navigable ways.
 Conversely no graph tile exists if there are no navigable ways within a given tile's region.
 Imagine each tile in the grid were a pixel in an image.
 We have indeed used these tiles to create an image, in which same "colored" regions (tiles) are connected by OSM ways.
-Note that any uncolored region (white in the image) is deamed unreachable via Valhalla's various modes of transportation.
+Note that any uncolored region (white in the image) is deemed unreachable via Valhalla's various modes of transportation.

 ![](images/connectivity2.png)